-Risk management is a strategic pillar in the Bankia Group.
-The primary objective of risk management is to safeguard the Group's financial stability and asset base, while creating value and developing the business in accordance with the risk tolerance and appetite levels set by the governing bodies.
+Risk management is a strategic pillar in the Bank, the primary objective of risk management is to safeguard the Group's financial stability and asset base, while creating value and developing the business in accordance with the risk tolerance levels set by the governing bodies.
 It involves the use of tools for measuring, controlling and monitoring the requested and authorised levels of risk, managing non-performing loans and recovering unpaid risks.

-The Board of Directors is responsible for determining the risk control and management policy, and for monitoring the effectiveness of internal control, internal audit, regulatory compliance and systems for risk management, which it carries out, mainly, through the Audit and Compliance Committee and the Risk Advisory Committee.
+The Board of Directors is responsible for determining the management policy and risk control, and for monitoring the effectiveness of internal control, internal audit, regulatory compliance and systems for risk management, which it carries out through the Audit and Compliance Committee.